niklas-heer/simpleShot/README.md

 Note:<br>
-This program is still in its early development phase and while it's not being released as "1.0.0" flags might be renamed or changed.
+This program is still in its early stages.
+So there might be breaking changes!

 ## Installation

 ### 1. Getting the requirements
-In order to use the programm you need the following programms install on your GNU/Linux box:
+To use the programm you need the following programms installed on your GNU/Linux box:

 * imagemagick
 * xclip